Who can buy and use medical marijuana in Mississippi? - NewsBreak

 LUCEDALE, Miss. ( WKRG ) – Mississippi became the 37th state to legalize medical marijuana in February 2022.
 Now, Mississippians are eligible to submit applications to be able to purchase marijuana products when they become available.

 Below is a list of questions and answers for potential patients.
 All information is sourced from the text of the Mississippi Medical Cannabis Act and the state health department.
-Have other questions, email us at MyStory@wkrg.com.Medical marijuana applications open in Mississippi
+Have other questions, email us at MyStory@wkrg.com.WATCH: Hammerhead shark thrashes in water at Orange Beach

 Who can buy medical marijuana products?